jimkc/Leetcode-Notes/Medium/Tree/All-Nodes-Distance-K-in-Binary-Tree.md

         while q:
             if q[0][1] == K:
                 ans.append(q[0][0].val)

+            # queue
             node, distance = q.popleft()

             for nei in [node.par, node.left, node.right]:
-                if nei and nei not in seen:
+                if nei and nei not in seen: # so we dont walk back, and distance can always +1 q.append([nei, distance+1])
-                    q.append([nei, distance+1])
                     seen.add(nei)